 1. Your conversion isn’t a finish line — it’s a starting line.

 Too often in the church we think of someone’s decision moment as the finish line of our mission.
 If we can just get someone to raise their hand, walk down to the altar, commit to being baptized, then we will have accomplished our mission.
 Another soul saved, salvation payable upon death.

-But this is actually when the party starts.
-It’s the beginning of something Not the end.
+But this is actually when the party is just about to start.
+It’s the beginning of something.
+Not the end.
 And it’s not just a waiting game.
 The work that God wants to do in your life is eternally meaningful.
 And it starts now.

 When you say yes to Jesus, you say yes to life everlasting.
 And life everlasting isn’t on backorder.
 It’s available now.